RiverNety/phishing-url-detection/README.md

 # phishing-url-detection
-Phishing url detection implementations using LSTM and CNN
+Phishing url detection implementations using LSTM and CNN.
+This repo has validation implemented in the two mdodels.